GameDevUtils/xxx-site/README.md

 1. Host announcements and blog posts in a single location.
 1. Use [Jekyll](https://jekyllrb.com/) to make generating a static site easier.
 1. Don't duplicate the infrastructure for documentation across apps.
-1. Provide a unified, filtereable search across all apps.
+1. Provide a unified, filterable search across all apps.
 1. To ultimately provide for versioning and localization of content.
 1. To ultimately provide for accessibility compliance.

 ## The Technology

 The `site/` project is written in vanilla HTML, CSS, JavaScript, [Liquid](https://github.com/Shopify/liquid/wiki/liquid-for-designers), and [GitHub-flavored markdown](https://help.github.com/categories/writing-on-github/).
-[Jekyll v3.6.x](https://jekyllrb.com/) is used to render the static pages, which are then hosted on [GitHub Pages](https://pages.github.com/).
-The design is based on the [Bootstrap v3.3.x](https://getbootstrap.com/docs/3.3/) and uses the [United theme](https://bootswatch.com/3/united/) from [Bootswatch v3.3.x](https://bootswatch.com/3/).
+[Jekyll v3.6.x](https://jekyllrb.com/) is used to render the static pages, which are then hosted on [GitHub Pages](https://pages.github.com/). ~~The design is based on the [Bootstrap v3.3.x](https://getbootstrap.com/docs/3.3/) and uses the [United theme](https://bootswatch.com/3/united/) from [Bootswatch v3.3.x](https://bootswatch.com/3/).~~

 For the most part, all of this should be transparent to you.
 You can just edit the markdown, push your changes, then revel and profit.